Trump weighs barring U.S. military in Korea from bringing families

 The idea of making all tours in Korea unaccompanied is not new, but gained new traction when President Donald Trump saw retired Gen. Jack Keane comment about the issue on FOX News, arguing the Pentagon should stop sending families there to allow the troops to prepare for possible war with North Korea, according to two U.S. officials.

-"I don't believe it's happening, but it's been discussed," a White House official told NBC News.
+"I don't believe it's happening, but it's been discussed," a senior administration official told NBC News.

 There are currently approximately 28,500 U.S service members in South Korea and about 7,700 dependents with them.
 The U.S. has 15 military bases in South Korea and some are less than 30 miles from the North Korean border.
 A new mega-base called Camp Humphreys south of Seoul includes a huge shopping center and a golf course and is designed to house 45,000 service members and dependents.